Hillary Clinton's 'emailgate' diced and sliced

 Why did she do it?

 According to Mrs Clinton, the primary reason she set up her own email was for "convenience".
-During her 10 March press conference at the UN, she said that she preferred to carry only one smartphone with one email address, rather than have two devices - one for work and one for personal affairs.
+During a press conference at the UN, she said that she preferred to carry only one smartphone with one email address, rather than have two devices - one for work and one for personal affairs.

 At the time, according to reports, government-issued Blackberry phones were unable to access multiple email accounts.